a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Topology -> Projective -> Affine -> Similarity -> Euclidian Synthetic Geometry -> Euclidian Analytic Geometry -> Discrete Geometry (???is this correct???)

-In college a STEM major might learn about a subject called topology.
-Topology is the similar to geometry but notions such as a measure of distance are abstracted away while the concept of neighbourhood is retained.
-This allows one to return to the prenumeric domain and study objects of higher generality than geometric objects.
+In college a STEM student might learn about a subject called topology.
+Topology is the similar to geometry but notions such as a measure of distance are abstracted away while the concept of neighbourhood (formally definined) is retained.
+This allows one to return to the prenumeric domain and study objects of higher generality than geometric objects with a specified notion of metric/distance.

 What is interesting is how it seems that we have moved from implicit continuous to explicit discrete to explicit continuous (or vague quality to definite quantity to definite quantity).

-Signs/Meaning
+**Signs & Meaning**
 This actually seems to align with Peirce's most popular triad of icon, index, symbol.
 Icon's have a nature closer to the qualitative than quantitative.
-They are vague
+Icons are necessarily vague.
 Indexes have a singular nature (haecceity).
-Symbols are to be thought of as a virtual (somewhat disconnected from indexical grounding) network of indexes that point to each other more than they point to their grounding indexicals.
-In the limit the network mesh of symbols becomes something like a continuous space.
-Of course humans can't have am infinite number of symbols, but that is what it would ideally approach.
+When we use a indexical word like "this" a single object is designated in the immediate environment.
+Symbols are to be thought of as a virtual (somewhat disconnected from indexical grounding) network of indexes that point to each other more than they point to their grounding indexicals and icons.
+In the ideal limit the network mesh of symbols becomes something like a continuous real space.
+Of course humans can't have am infinite number of symbols in the memory, but that is what it would ideally approach in the limit.

 Here is an apt quote from C.S.
 Peirce's father about how the network of symbols grows to model the whole universe: